Project-MONAI/monai-deploy/deploy/docker-compose/README.md

 The [docker compose file](docker-compose.yml) spins up the following services.
 Services are accessible at the IP addresses and ports listed below and may be modified in the [.env](.env) configuration file.

 Execute the following command to bring up all services.
+All services should spin up within 30 seconds to 60 seconds.

 ```bash
 docker compose up